 It’s exciting when a professor and his/her students can go into their institution’s community and dig deep into research that reflects or extends conversations in textbooks.
 It’s not so exciting when the findings from that research aren’t shared with the communities they’re working with or successfully implemented to benefit the very subjects studied.

+Wallerstein has dedicated more than 30 years to community-based participatory research and empowerment programs.
+These programs were created to promote health equity and knowledge democracy — this notion of respecting the people and places of those searching for recognition of their land claims, rights, access to jobs, justice and recovery or retention of their customs.
 Exactly what I want for marginalized African-American people of the Black Belt.
 Wallerstein’s community-based participatory research (CBPR) workshop taught me four strategies researchers must adopt in order to make any academic work truly meaningful, transparent and inclusive:

 RESEARCHERS HAVE TO MAKE COMMUNITY MEMBERS PARTNERS IN ACADEMIC PROJECTS.